rpinsker/impromptu/README.md

+THE PDF VERSION OF THIS README KEEPS OUR INTENDED FORMATTING AND SPACING AND IS MORE READABLE

 impromptu music notation
 Software Construction Spring 2016
 Contributors: Ivy Malao, Zoë Naidoo, Annie Chen (Mengyuan Chen), Rachel Pinsker, Zakir Gowani, Sofia Wyetzner